-Abdallah Abu Rahma, to be sentenced tomorrow, was convicted based on questionable testimonies by minors
+Abdallah Abu Rahmeh, to be sentenced tomorrow, was convicted based on questionable testimonies by minors

-Tomorrow, the Ofer military court will pronounce the sentence of Abdallah Abu Rahma, a prominent activist in the struggle against the Separation Barrier in the West Bank village of Bil'in.
-Abu Rahma, who has been under arrest since December 2009, was convicted of inciting demonstrators to throw stones and of organizing and participating in an illegal demonstration, according to Military Order 101 of 1967 that the army recently reinstated.
-Abu Rahma was acquitted of the charges of stone throwing and possession of arms.
-The latter charge pertained to used tear gas canisters that Abu Rahma kept in his home to illustrate the measures employed by the army against demonstrators.
+Tomorrow, the Ofer military court will pronounce the sentence of Abdallah Abu Rahmeh, a prominent activist in the struggle against the Separation Barrier in the West Bank village of Bil'in.
+Abu Rahmeh, who has been under arrest since December 2009, was convicted of inciting demonstrators to throw stones and of organizing and participating in an illegal demonstration, according to Military Order 101 of 1967 that the army recently reinstated.
+Abu Rahmeh was acquitted of the charges of stone throwing and possession of arms.
+The latter charge pertained to used tear gas canisters that Abu Rahmeh kept in his home to illustrate the measures employed by the army against demonstrators.

-Abu Rahma's conviction should be viewed in the context of the army's recent efforts to quell demonstrations against the Separation Barrier in the West Bank.
-As part of this attempt, security forces have arrested many demonstration organizers, have used violence to disperse demonstrations, and have deported several foreign activists.
+Abu Rahmeh's conviction should be viewed in the context of the army's recent efforts to quell demonstrations against the Separation Barrier in the West Bank.
+As part of this attempt, security forces have arrested many demonstration organizers, have used violence to disperse demonstrations, and have deported several foreign activists./>